raphaeleg/janeAusten/posts/people/lord-byron.md

 ## _“anti-fashion fashion icon.”_

 Byron is considered by some to be an “anti-fashion fashion icon.”
-Beau Brummell stiffened his neckclothes, but Byron wore “unstarched and undone shirts” to set a “standard for casual masculinity that in its disheveled style served as a prototype for later Bohemians.”
-1 Stendhal once met Byron in Milan in 1816, and gave this comment: “I shall never forget” the “divine expression of his look; it was the serene look of genius and power.”
-2 However, in a letter dated December 10, 1822 to John Murray, Lord Byron declared that he had lived in “three or four” different worlds during his thirty-four years on earth.
-3
+Beau Brummell stiffened his neckclothes, but Byron wore “unstarched and undone shirts” to set a “standard for casual masculinity that in its disheveled style served as a prototype for later Bohemians.”<sup>1</sup> Stendhal once met Byron in Milan in 1816, and gave this comment: “I shall never forget” the “divine expression of his look; it was the serene look of genius and power.”<sup>2</sup> However, in a letter dated December 10, 1822 to John Murray, Lord Byron declared that he had lived in “three or four” different worlds during his thirty-four years on earth.<sup>3</sup>

 George Gordon Byron, 6th Baron Byron, (1788-1824) was a British Romantic poet, reviewer, and satirist.
 The son of the handsome Captain John Byron and his second wife Catherine Gordon, a Scottish heiress, Byron was noted for his lameness due to his birth defect, a clubfoot.
 He was poor before the age of 10, but he inherited the title and fortune of his great-uncle William, the 5 th Baron Byron in 1798.
 As a result, Byron was sent to Harrow (1801-1805) and met the sensuous Lord Grey de Ruthyn.
-Regardless of what happened, Byron told his half-sister Augusta Byron many years later: “I am not reconciled to Lord Grey, and I never will” (BLJ 1:46).
-4 In 1803 he fell in love with but was rejected by his already engaged cousin, Mary Chaworth.
+Regardless of what happened, Byron told his half-sister Augusta Byron many years later: “I am not reconciled to Lord Grey, and I never will” (BLJ 1:46).<sup>4</sup> In 1803 he fell in love with but was rejected by his already engaged cousin, Mary Chaworth.
 He left for Cambridge in 1805 and developed homophiliac attachments to John Edelston and Robert Rushton.
 In 1809 Byron took his seat in the House of Lords.

 ## Byron’s Grand Tour (1809-1811)

 Byron’s Grand Tour (1809-1811) with his lifelong friend, John Cam Hobhouse, led him to Portugal, Spain, Malta, Greece, Albania, and Turkey.
-In Greece he swam the Hellespont to mimic Leander.
-5 Byron was drawn to Spanish, Maltese, Greek women, but he found the grandsons of Ali Pasha particularly fascinating: “They are totally unlike our lads, have painted complexions like rouged dowagers, large black eyes" features perfectly regular.
+In Greece he swam the Hellespont to mimic Leander.<sup>5</sup> Byron was drawn to Spanish, Maltese, Greek women, but he found the grandsons of Ali Pasha particularly fascinating: “They are totally unlike our lads, have painted complexions like rouged dowagers, large black eyes" features perfectly regular.
 They are the prettiest little animals I ever saw”(BLJ 1:231).
 Child Harold’s Pilgrimage was published in 1812 and greatly enhanced the poet’s popularity.
 Byron’s famous response was this: “I awoke one morning and found myself famous.”

 ## Polysexuality